Distinction of the Steinberg representation and the dual group of a symmetric space

-For the case where $F$ is a non archimedean local field, we define a similar graph $\Gamma_{aff,F}(X)$.
+For the case of $F$ being a non archimedean local field, we define one more hyper-graph, denoted by $\Gamma_{aff,F}(X)$.
 Let $I$ be an Iwahori subgroup of $G$.
-Let $\Tilde{\Delta}$ be a set of simple reflection in the affine Weyl group $W_{aff}$.
+Let $\Tilde{\Delta}$ be a set of simple reflections in the affine Weyl group $W_{aff}$ corresponding to $I$.